 How can the Education Welfare Service help?

-- School and attendance issues
+- school attendance issues bullying

-- Advice and information on other agencies
+- advice and information about other agencies

-What the Law saysThe 1996 Education Act makes it very clear that parents must ensure that their child of school age receives regular full-time education.
+The 1996 Education Act makes it very clear that parents must ensure that their child of school age receives regular, full-time education.
 For most parents this is in school.
-Where children are registered in school they must attend.
+Children must attend the school they are registered in.
 Only the school can authorise a child’s absence.
-If a child is not registered or does not attend Cornwall Council may take legal action against the parents or carers where appropriate.
+If a child is not registered or does not attend their educational provision, Cornwall Council may take legal action against the parent/carer, if appropriate.

 Devon and Cornwall Police involvement

 Patrolling officers may speak to children who are truanting from school.
-In addition, Section 16 of the Crime and Disorder Act 1998 empowers the police to remove truants from a public place and return them back to school; the police can only remove those children who are of compulsory school age.
+In addition, Section 16 of the Crime and Disorder Act 1998 empowers the police to remove truants from a public place and return them to school; the Police can only remove those children who are of compulsory school age.

 If you are worried about your child’s attendance please try talking to your child’s school first.
 If you feel unable to do this or you would like further help, please contact the Education Welfare Service.

 It is against the law for any pupil under 13 years of age to have a part-time job, only those aged 13 years or over may be employed.
 The employer has a legal duty to register the young person with the Education Welfare Service and to apply for a work permit.
 Anyone working without a permit is doing so contrary to the law.
 More importantly, they may not be covered by insurance should they suffer an injury whilst working.

 Further information can be found on the Employment of School Age Children page.